10 Oblique Exercises for a Strong Core

-You might not think of mountain climbers as an obliques exercise, but they totally are: “This move targets your obliques and abdominals, while also increasing pelvic mobility and cardiovascular strength,” says Jimmy Minardi, founder of Hamptons-based Minardi Training.
+You might not think of mountain climbers as an obliques exercise, but it totally counts: “This move targets your obliques and abdominals, while also increasing pelvic mobility and cardiovascular strength,” says Jimmy Minardi, founder of Hamptons-based Minardi Training.

 B. Alternate leg positions by pushing hips up while immediately extending forward leg back and pulling rear leg forward under chest.
 Do 2 sets of 30 reps.

-“As a bonus, this oblique-toning exercise definitely works your upper body,” says Astrid Swan, a Los Angeles-based personal trainer.
+“As a bonus, this oblique exercise definitely works your upper body, too,” says Astrid Swan, a Los Angeles-based personal trainer.
 (Like her style?
-Here are some weighted abs and obliques exercises from Astrid.)
+Here are some bonus weighted abs and obliques workouts from Astrid.)

-A. Start in a decline plank position off of a bench, chair, or couch with hands under shoulders, core engaged.
+A. Start in a decline plank position off of a bench, stair, or plyo box with hands under shoulders, core engaged.

 B. With a straight right leg, lift up and keeping leg straight drag over towards the outside of right hand, tap toe down to the floor and lift back up to return to starting position.
-Do 3 sets of 10 and repeat on opposite side.
+Do 3 sets of 10 and repeat on the opposite side.

 Oblique Side Sit-Up

 “I originally saw this move in my Brazilian JiuJitsu training," explains Dasha Libin Anderson, trainer and creator of Kettlebell Kickboxing.
 "Soon after seeing its amazing ab benefits, I put it into all of my Kettlebell Kickboxing workouts!”
-(P.S. this isn't the only way to use a kettlebell for strong abs and obliques.)
+(P.S. this isn't the only way to use a kettlebell as part of your ab and oblique workouts.)

 A. Start kneeling, sitting to the side of knees.
 Hold a kettlebell or dumbbell tightly at chest.